ryan-parag/ryanparag.com/notes/portfolio-redesign.md

 ## Conclusion

 Hopefully some of that helps!
-I'm still making incremental changes, but if you have feedback or need help iwth your own portfolio, ping me using the form below.
+I'm still making incremental changes, but if you have feedback or need help with your own portfolio, ping me using the form below.